 On Friday we made our way northwest to San Francisco for a late lunch on the Wharf.
 Because we drove up in Sam’s Miata we couldn’t leave San Francisco without a trip down Lombard Street.
-From there we drove over the Golden Gate and continued to the Muir Overlook before doing a U-turn to begin our journey south along the Pacific Coast Highway.
-We stopped at the Marin Headlands vistas before plowing on down to Santa Cruz to visit Natural Bridge State Beach.
+From there we drove over the Golden Gate and continued to the Muir Overlook.

 On Sunday, we decided to skip Hearst Castle as it would have delayed us too much.
-Instead we walked around Morro Bay for about an hour (including watching sleepy sea otters) before driving to Pismo Beach for some quick tacos.
+Instead, we walked around Morro Bay for about an hour (including watching sleepy sea otters).

 From there we followed the road straight home, as straight as one can get on the clogged 101.
 Although that’s not true either.
-We detoured briefly through Solvang and around and down to Santa Barbara for ice cream to cap off the trip.
+We detoured briefly through Solvang and around and down to Santa Barbara for ice cream because….why not?